ARM-software/psa-api/doc/ext-pake/api/pake.rst

         This is a simple accessor function that is not required to validate its inputs.
 It can be efficiently implemented as a ``static inline`` function or a function-like macro.

+.. macro:: PSA_PAKE_CONFIRMED_KEY
+    :definition: 0

+    .. summary:: A key confirmation value that indicates an confirmed key in a PAKE cipher suite.

+    This key confirmation value will result in the PAKE algorithm exchanging data to verify that the shared key is identical for both parties.
+This is the default key confirmation value in an initialized PAKE cipher suite object.

+    Some algorithms do not include confirmation of the shared key.

 .. macro:: PSA_PAKE_UNCONFIRMED_KEY
-    :definition: 0
+    :definition: 1

     .. summary:: A key confirmation value that indicates an unconfirmed key in a PAKE cipher suite.

     This key confirmation value will result in the PAKE algorithm terminating prior to confirming that the resulting shared key is identical for both parties.

     Some algorithms do not support returning an unconfirmed shared key.

     .. warning::

         When the shared key is not confirmed as part of the PAKE operation, the application is responsible for mitigating risks that arise from the possible mismatch in the output keys.

-.. macro:: PSA_PAKE_CONFIRMED_KEY
-    :definition: 1

-    .. summary:: A key confirmation value that indicates an confirmed key in a PAKE cipher suite.

-    This key confirmation value will result in the PAKE algorithm exchanging data to verify that the shared key is identical for both parties.
-    Some algorithms do not include confirmation of the shared key.

 .. function:: psa_pake_cs_get_key_confirmation